 With this in mind, preventing people from developing a dependency on substance abuse may be the best medicine for addiction, and this fight starts in early childhood.
 According to a recent study conducted by researchers at the Dartmouth-Hitchcock Norris Cotton Cancer Center and published in the journal Academic Pediatrics, participation in extracurricular activities that include a coach or mentor figure for preadolescents aged 10 to 14 was correlated with lower rates of marijuana and alcohol consumption among that age range.

-Many media pundits proclaim the need to protect children from the threat of drugs, alcohol and addiction, but very few have the answers for how to accomplish this.
+Examining the study Many media pundits proclaim the need to protect children from the threat of drugs, alcohol and addiction, but very few have the answers for how to accomplish this.
 With the Dartmouth study, the scientific community may be closer to a solution.

 The researchers contacted 6,522 U.S. students ranging between 10 and 14 years old via telephone and surveyed them on their experiences with extracurricular activities and the number of times they had consumed marijuana and alcohol.
 The respondents indicated that a majority of preadolescents participate in after-school clubs and events.
 A majority of children – 55.5 percent – participated in a team sport with a coach, while 55.4 percent did not have a mentor as part of their team.
 While not every club was associated with the school, 85.8 percent reported that they regularly engaged in some form of music, dance, sport or academic club.